Left Ventricular Assist Devices

-For patients with advanced congestive heart failure who have not been helped with medications, a ventricular assist device (VAD) may be a treatment option.
-This surgically implanted medical pump is designed to pump blood throughout the body, taking over much of the heart’s work.
+For patients with advanced congestive heart failure who are no longer responding to medications, a left ventricular assist device (LVAD) may be a treatment option.
+This surgically implanted pump is designed to circulate blood throughout the body, taking over much of the work of the patient’s own heart.

-A VAD may be used as a "bridge" to heart transplant, or as a primary treatment, known as destination therapy, for advanced heart failure patients not eligible for heart transplantation.
+An LVAD may be used as a bridge to heart transplant, or as a primary treatment, known as destination therapy, for advanced heart failure patients not eligible for heart transplantation.
 This means that some patients will live with an LVAD for a number of years before undergoing heart transplantation, while others live with the LVAD for the rest of their lives.
 Clinical trials have demonstrated that LVADs extend and significantly improve a patient’s quality of life.

-Yale New Haven Hospital is certified by The Joint Commission, the nation's predominant standards-setting and accrediting body in health care, to implant left ventricular assist devices (LVADs) into patients with end-stage heart failure as a permanent or destination therapy, not just as a temporary bridge to transplant.
+Yale New Haven Hospital is certified by The Joint Commission, the nation’s predominant standards-setting and accrediting body in health care, to implant left ventricular assist devices (LVADs) into patients with end-stage heart failure.

 Learn more about LVAD